anycable/anycable/docs/getting_started.md

 ## Installation

+> The quickest way to get AnyCable for production is to use our hosted version: [plus.anycable.io](https://plus.anycable.io)

 The easiest way to install AnyCable-Go is to [download](https://github.com/anycable/anycable-go/releases) a pre-compiled binary.

 MacOS users could install it with [Homebrew](https://brew.sh/)